KennesuBakkuro/Studio_Unknown/README.md

 1. Currently there's an issue with the game lists working on it
 2. yupiel madness is still not functional still working on it

-# FIXED
+# FIXED/CHANGES
-changed yml, and adjusted some stuff in the website
+- changed the yml, and adjusted some stuff in the website
+- youtube icon has animations now yey
+- The staff links and others adjusted below

 # ADDED
 - added the yupiel madness comic page